Donald Trump in popular culture: Skin color

-Orange man bad

-The phrase "Orange man bad" became a popular expression among Trump's supporters who use it to mock his critics, beginning with his first election campaign.
-"Orange man bad" attempts to summarize all criticisms of Trump as bad-faith ad hominem about his skin color, and not his policies.
-In 2016, Barack Obama, Trump's predecessor as president, appeared on the Tonight Show with Jimmy Fallon, and joked that "orange is not the new black" (referencing the series Orange Is the New Black).

-Skin tanning regimen

-Trump has rarely referenced his orange hue without being prompted to.
-However, in 2019, in an address to Republican legislators, he said: The lightbulb.
+Trump rarely references his skin tone without being prompted.
+In a 2019 address to Republican legislators, he said:The lightbulb.
 People said: what's with the lightbulb?
 I said: here's the story.
 And I looked at it.
 The bulb that we're being forced to use!
 Number one, to me, most importantly, the light's no good.
 I always look orange.
 And so do you!
 The light is the worst.

-In February 2020, an unverified Twitter account called "White House Photos" posted a photograph of the President, in which Trump's face bore a notable tan line; the image depicted the stark contrast between Trump's seemingly orange facial features and the paler skin around the side of his face, and the photograph received widespread attention in the media and on the internet, even inspiring a sketch on Saturday Night Live.
+In February 2020, an unverified Twitter account called "White House Photos" posted a photograph of the president, in which Trump's face bore a notable tan line; the image depicted the stark contrast between Trump's seemingly orange facial features and the paler skin around the side of his face.
+The photograph received widespread attention in the media and on the internet, even inspiring a sketch on Saturday Night Live.
 Trump himself said the image had been photoshopped.
+Photos exist of Trump without the orange makeup, often during morning or while golfing.

+Height

+Many people have cast doubt on the claim of Trump being 6 Foot 3 Inches tall which would make him one of the tallest presidents.
+While the sources of the 6' 3" number are official, countless other sources dispute this with estimates ranging from 5' 8" to 6' 2".

+Accusations of dictatorship and fascism

+A common theme in media involving Trump is accusing him of being a fascist or an embarrassing dictator.
+Some claims of his ideology being fascist predate his first presidency.